 - In the June 1, 1988 strip, Roy wanted his eyes to be bigger.
 Too bad for him it was Lanolin who granted that wish by squeezing his neck until his eyes bulge.

 - Roy encounters Bo while carrying a heavy sack in the August 16, 1988 strip.
-He then tells Bo to step aside so he get walk by.
+He then tells Bo to step aside so he can get past.
 Bo obliges... except Bo happens to be standing in front of a cliff, and the strip ends with Roy about to walk right off it.

 - The March 15, 1987 strip has Booker and Sheldon ask Orson to read them a story, with Booker asking Orson to "make it scary".
 The problem is that Orson is Mr. Imagination, causing the scary scenes to come to life, prompting Booker (alongside Bo and Wade, who join in for the storytelling session) to shout for Orson to get them out of the scary story.
 Luckily for them, Orson manages to fulfill their request with "and they all lived happily ever after".

 - Bee Afraid: Wade and Roy run away in fear from a Big Stinger Bee in the August 8, 1987 strip.◊

 - Bland-Name Product: Orson is driven off in a "Furd" truck.

-- Box-and-Stick Trap: One arc includes Booker's several attempts to catch worms with that kind of trap.
+- Box-and-Stick Trap: One arc in July 1987 includes Booker's several attempts to catch worms with that kind of trap.
 One of the strips features a worm using Booker's trap as a bait to capture Booker and Sheldon with a bigger version of the trap.